StormMata/WindEnergyProjections/README.md

   1. collection and processing of geospatial data, including assimilating data from different sources into a single structure
   2. application of the above information to simulate the progression and expansion of wind energy in the US based on historical trends and future predictions from industry and academic source

-All data are contained in the zip file called "TiffData.zip".
-The unzipped data are 13.5 GB in size.

 <b>The data for this project were collected from the following sources:</b>
   1. Geospatial agricultural development data: United States Department of Agriculture CroplandCROS App<sup>1</sup>
   2. Geospatial water body data: Ibid<sup>1</sup>